-Gardening tools are some of the essential elements to maintain a good and upgraded garden all the while.
+Gardening tools are some of the essential elements to maintaining a good and upgraded garden all the while.
 However, people with disabilities find it more challenging to work with standard tools.
 This is especially true for people who have arthritis.

 This is the reason why there are specially designed garden tools for arthritis.
 These are the tools that help these people function brilliantly without any difficulty.